-Thus, the robot architecture of our team in the Small Size League (SSL) consists of four main components: (1) vision system, (2) AI system, (3) robots and (4) referee:
+The robot architecture of our team in the Small Size League (SSL) consists of four main components: (1) vision system, (2) AI system, (3) robots and (4) referee:

-- 1. The vision system digitally processes two video signals from the cameras mounted on top of the field.
+1. The vision system digitally processes two video signals from the cameras mounted on top of the field.
 It computes the position of the ball and robots on the field, including orientation of robots in our team.
-Resulting information is transmitted back to the AI system. - 2.
-The AI system receives the information from the vision system and makes strategic decisions.
+Resulting information is transmitted back to the AI system.

+- 2. The AI system receives the information from the vision system and makes strategic decisions.
 The actions of the team are based in a set of roles (goalkeeper, defense, forward) that exhibit behaviors according to the current state of the game.
-To avoid collision with robots of the opposite team an geometrical exploring tree is used [1].
-The decisions are converted to commands that are sent back to the robots via a wireless link. - 3.
+To avoid collision with robots of the opposite team a geometrical exploring tree is used [1].
+The decis ions are converted to commands that are sent back to the robots via a wireless link. - 3.
 The robots, five in total, execute commands sent from the AI system by generating mechanical actions.
 This cycle is repeated 60 times per second. - 4.
 The referee can communicate additional decisions (penalties, goal scored, start of the game, etc.) sending a set of predefined commands to the AI system through a serial link.

-Figure 2 shows an Eagle Knights robot from 2006.
-A new enhanced version is being developed for RoboCup 2007.
+Figure 2 shows an Eagle Knights robot from 2008 taking part in RoboCup held in Suzhou, China.
+A new enhanced version is being developed for RoboCup 2009.
 In the next sections we describe in more detail each component of the architecture.
-The description focuses on the improvements made to our fourth generation of robots [2] and the way these changes interact with the rest of the components in the system architecture.
+The description focuses on the improvements made to our fifth generation of robots and the way these changes interact with the rest of the components in the system architecture.
+A prior generation can be found in [2].

 Fig. 2.
-Small Size League 2006 Eagle Knights robot.
+Small Size League 2008 Eagle Knights robot.